alexrubiks/mas-project-ptms/report.md

 ## Difficulties Encountered

 ### Pedestrian Behavior
-- Implementing the logic for pedestrians to choose between walking and bus travel.
-- Calculating their travel was challenging because first implementation was not efficient (took way longer than expected and slow down the simulation).
+One of the main challenges encountered was calculating pedestrian travel routes.
+Initially, we attempted to represent the entire walkable area as a grid of points and use the A* algorithm to find the optimal path.
+While the results were accurate, the computation proved to be extremely slow, significantly hampering simulation performance.

+To address this issue, we pre-generated a graph at the start, with vertices at each corner of buildings or parks and edges representing walkable paths between them.
+Using the same logic, we added links to bus stops.
+For each pedestrian, a copy of this graph was created, linking their specific starting and ending points.
+By applying Dijkstra's algorithm to this graph, we achieved satisfactory execution speeds, even with over a hundred pedestrians moving simultaneously.

 ### Bus Representation
-- Ensuring buses follow their routes and schedules correctly.
-- Managing the interactions between buses and passengers at stops.
+Ensuring buses followed their routes and schedules correctly presented another challenge.
+Managing the interactions between buses and passengers at stops required careful implementation to synchronize movements and maintain realistic behavior.

 ## How to use the simulation